 There is a high level of variability in the way states have chosen to regulate crossbows.
 Some states choose to allow for liberal usage in most of their seasons, while others restrict them to firearm-only seasons (with exceptions for seniors or disabled persons, and in some cases youth).
 Only one state has banned the use of crossbows altogether.
-Ultimately, whether to allow crossbows for hunting continues to be a state issue, one that should be decided on a case-by-case basis in response to the needs and desires of the hunting constituency and the expert guidance of state fish and wildlife authorities in each state.
+Ultimately, whether to allow crossbows for hunting continues to be a state issue, and it is recommended that policymakers lift restrictions for disabled persons and explore easing restrictions for crossbow use in consultation with the state fish and wildlife authorities in each state.

 For more information regarding this issue, please contact John Culclasure at firstname.lastname@example.org

 In the past year ammunition sales have surged for a variety of reasons.
 As a result, many ammunition retailers have struggled to keep up with the demand and prices have increased dramatically for some of the more popular rounds.
 Has this affected your ability to enjoy hunting and recreational shooting activities?Vote Here